Superb Parrots aka Barraband Parakeets or Parrots aka Scarlet-breasted Parrots

 - Caring for your companion bird

-In the United States,, they usually begin breeding in March (in Australia: September lasting until December) , and may produce up to two clutches a year, each clutch averaging four to six eggs which are incubated for about 20 days.
+They may produce up to two clutches a year, each clutch averaging four to six eggs which are incubated for 20 - 22 days.

 They require a nesting box (cockatiel or lovebird-sized works fine) or hollow log of at least 8 inches (20 centimeters) in diameter.
 In the wild, they nest on hollow limbs or tree holes.